 Since 2005 Soto has created an extensive series of dances with branches including two award winning works: SoMoS (2012) and the One Year Wissahickon Park Project (2007-08).

-Soto is the recipient of numerous awards including a New York Dance and Performance Award "BESSIE" for sustained choreographic achievement in 2000, a Greater Philadelphia Dance and Physical Theater Award “ROCKY” for her One-Year Wissahickon Park Project in 2008, and in 2012 a Next Generation Award from the Philadelphia City Paper for SoMoS.
+Soto is the recipient of numerous awards including a New York Dance and Performance Award "BESSIE" for sustained choreographic achievement in 2000, a Greater Philadelphia Dance and Physical Theater Award “ROCKY” for her One-Year Wissahickon Park Project in 2008, a 2014 Bogliasco Fellowship and a 2015 Pew Fellowship in the Arts.

 " I want us to remember that we are nature" Merián Soto